 Botanical Name: Western – Curcuma longa.
 Eastern – Curcuma longa, C. zedoaria.

-Turmeric stands alone for its exceptionally high margin of safety during its over 6,000 years use as a culinary spice in curry and medicinal herb.
-Turmeric is used most especially to treat heart disease, arthritis, Alzheimer’s, cancer, depression and chronic age-related diseases caused by inflammation.
+Turmeric stands alone for its exceptionally high margin of safety during its over 6,000 years of use as a culinary spice in curry and as a medicinal herb.
+Turmeric is used especially to treat heart disease, arthritis, Alzheimer’s, cancer, depression, and chronic age-related diseases caused by inflammation.
 The Chinese use both White Javanese (C. zedoaria) and Yellow Indian turmeric (C. longa) medicinally.
 They also differentiate between Yellow Turmeric Root and the Rhizomes.
 Both have similar but distinct properties.

 Western Name: Turmeric

 Also Known As: Indian Turmeric, Indian Saffron, Yellow Ginger, Yellow Turmeric

 Organs/Systems: Brain, Immune, Cardiovascular, Digestive, Skin

 Key Actions: Anti-inflammatory, Antioxidant, Antiseptic, Antibacterial, Digestive, Antimutagenic

 Medicinal Uses: Joint mobility, bursitis, tendinitis, rheumatism, heart disease, Alzheimer’s, cancer, degenerative diseases, digestive issues, bruises, sprains, wounds, cuts, depression, arthritis, parasites, yeast infections, heartburn, diarrhea, liver and gallbladder disorders, jaundice, headaches, fibromyalgia, worms, eye infections.